ng-Classic/ng-classic/aio/content/guide/forms.md

 This tutorial teaches you how to do the following:

-*   Build an Angular Classicform with a component and template
+*   Build an Angular Classic form with a component and template
 *   Use `ngModel` to create two-way data bindings for reading and writing input-control values
 *   Provide visual feedback using special CSS classes that track the state of the controls
 *   Display validation errors to users and conditionally allow input from form controls based on the form status